 I’m concerned that I talk too quickly during meetings, could you just keep any eye on that for me in the upcoming meeting and we can catch up afterwards to discuss.

 Of course, it may not be a meeting.
-It could be a client presentation, a negotiation, a team meeting, your general behavior around the office.
+It could be a client presentation, a negotiation, a team event, or your general behavior around the office.
 Any behavior that can be observed by your coworkers can be a topic for feedback!

 Step 4: Listen and be open to the feedback

-Make sure that when you get the feedback you’re listening and open to the value of the feedback.
+Make sure that when you get the feedback you’re open to the value of the feedback.